Part 1. LiFePO4 vs lithium-ion polymer: Quick comparison table

 Long cycle life

 Generally, it can reach more than 500 times, and even more than 1000 times, lithium iron phosphate can reach 8000 times.
-For small-current discharge appliances, the battery life will increase the competitiveness of the appliances.
+For small-current discharge appliances, battery life will increase their competitiveness.

 Good safety performance